Megyn Kelly’s NBC Debut: When She’ll Return To TV

 “Here we are again.
 We’re not going to be intimidated by that.
 I think it’s a distraction from what we’d like to focus on, which is policy.”

 Lack added that Trump’s reputation for unleashing vitriol towards those who oppose him has drawn attention to his demeanor.
-The network executive said that “this president has us a bit more focused on temperament than we expected.”
+The network executive said “this president has us a bit more focused on temperament than we expected.”

 EXCLUSIVE PHOTOS: Megyn Kelly shops for school supplies with her children in $1900 jacket https://t.co/st1Ix5ghzg pic.twitter.com/ISMbdVGXJT